Civilization III: Gameplay

 There are several ways to win the game.
 A player needs to meet only one of the victory conditions in order to win.
 These include Conquest victory, achieved when no civilizations besides the player's exist; Domination victory, achieved when two thirds of the world's land and population are controlled by the player; Cultural victory, achieved when the player successfully assimilates other civilizations; Diplomatic victory, achieved when the player is elected leader of the United Nations; and a science-based victory, achieved when the player researches a sufficient number of technologies and builds a spaceship to reach Alpha Centauri.
 If no civilization has met any of the other victory conditions by the year 2050, the civilization with the highest score wins the game.

 Development

 Civilization III was released after about two years of development on October 30, 2001.
+Developed by Westlake Interactive and published by MacSoft, a version for Mac OS was released on January 6, 2002.

 Reception

 Sales

 In the United States, Civilization III entered NPD Intelect's weekly computer game sales rankings at #1 for October 28–November 3, 2001.
 Its Collectors Edition SKU claimed second during the period.
 Thanks to this debut, Civilization III became the country's fourth-best-selling computer title of October as a whole, with an average retail price of $49.
 In its second week of availability, the game was pushed to #2 by Backyard Basketball, and the Collectors Edition was absent from the top 10.
 Firaxis's title remained in NPD's weekly top 10 from November 11–December 1, and took sixth place for November as a whole.
 After an absence, it reappeared in the weekly top 10 twice during December and secured 11th for the month.
 Civilization III finished 2001 with domestic sales of 294,789 units, for revenues of $13.5 million.

 Civilization III sold 550,000 copies and earned $21.7 million in the United States by August 2006.
 At the time, this led Edge to declare it the country's 21st-best-selling computer game released since January 2000.
 Combined sales of all Civilization titles released during the 2000s totaled 2.5 million units by 2006.
 Internationally, Civilization III received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.